jupyterlab/jupyter-collaboration/docs/source/developer/examples.md

 ![RTC Lumino Example](images/lumino-example.png "RTC Lumino Example")

-In the console, you will see logs showing the CRDT messageg flowing.
+In the console, you will see logs showing the CRDT messages flowing.

 ```
 ...